Copper By Design's Company Logo

 Rust-Free:

 The term 'rust-free' should be a very important detail in your mind, even if your needs are for interior use.
-You should find the word 'IRON' to be thought of as a 4-letter swearword in your vocabulary, as do I. Same as the word 'RUST'.
-I will openly refuse to work with steel (other than my hand tools of course).
+You should find the word 'IRON' to be seen of as a 4-letter swearword in your vocabulary, as do I. Same as the word 'RUST'.
+I will openly refuse to work with steel (other than my hand tools).
 Some people may see rust as a charming rustic aged look; like the patina on copper.
 Although, a patina will not continue to wear a hole through the copper surface and compromise that product.
 Rust won't kill germs on contact, as copper will.
 You should only see rust as the unsightly cancer eating away at that cheap metal, commonly known as steel.
 Rust, as you may know is the oxydize process that gradually deteriorates steel, in order to break it back down to our Great-Mother; Earth.
 Or one of Mothernature's fastest ways to reclaim her stolen treasures.
 Where tarnished copper remains a clean bacteria free surface with a much longer life-span; if built well, which is where I come in.

 The use of steel has been a huge problem in the roofing work industry, yet remails the standard in that industry to this day.
 Roofers will use cheap painted steel for at least 90% of the roof flashing required.
 Even with long-life roofing material sold, which is intentional fraud.
 Any product is only as good as it's weakest link.
 Even when insisted by the Homeowner to use an iron-free metal, and firmly written in the contract, they will more often still use cheap steel flashing and nails.
 They act as if there are no other alternatives to steel.
 Although, all Roofer know steel does not last as long as a low life 25 year roofing material, which in tern voids the shingle warranty.
 Especially when using a better 35 year, 45 year, or even a life-time roofing material you paid a small fortune for.
 Yet, you will not get a decent rust free flashing to match?
 Unless you are there on site to test it with a magnet before it goes up on your roof, you are very likly going to be swindled and cheated out of getting a decent roof job.
 Only steel or a low-grade stainless-steel will attract a magnet.